ksg604/cbr-manager/README.md

 5. How do you feel about the attributes which are present on the client details page?  (such as health, social, education) are there any more which you would like to add?

+## Kun Hyung Park(Arthur)'s Contribution

+### Creation of New Clients

+**User story:**  (#4)
+As an admin, I want to be able to create new clients' data, so I can track their progress and keep data as reference

+* Client creation ,including making the client creation page in android and uploading the new client info to the backend.

+**Unfinished parts:**

+1. Implementing the camera when taking photo of the client + caretaker if they are present.

+2. Other survey requirements such as health risk, social risk, and education risk.
+Currently they are set to 0.

+**Questions for the customer:**

+1. Is the flow of the create client survey page okay?
+Or do you want us to follow the exact order of the powerpoint slides?

+2. There are two parts to the survey, one part where the client can fill out information themselves, and another part where they fill it out together with a CBR worker.
+Currently only the first part is implemented.
+For the second part, would a separate survey page be better?
+Or combine them into one?